Russian world: Russian Orthodox Church

 The "Russian world" concept is promoted by many in the leadership of the Russian Orthodox Church.
 On 3 November 2009, at the Third Russian World Assembly, newly enthroned Patriarch Kirill of Moscow defined the "Russian world" as "the common civilisational space founded on three pillars: Eastern Orthodoxy, Russian culture and especially the language and the common historical memory".
-For the Russian Orthodox Church, the Russian world is "a spiritual concept, a reminder that through the baptism of Rus', God consecrated these people to the task of building a Holy Rus".
+For the Russian Orthodox Church, the Russian world is "a spiritual concept, a reminder that through the baptism of Rus, God consecrated these people to the task of building a Holy Rus".

 Patriarch Kirill's 2009 tour of Ukraine was described by Oleh Medvedev, adviser to Ukraine's prime minister, as "a visit of an imperialist who preached the neo-imperialist Russian World doctrine".

 Orthodox condemnations

-In the wake of the February 2022 Russian invasion of Ukraine, 1,600 theologians and clerics of the Eastern Orthodox Church issued the Declaration on the 'Russian World' Teaching, commonly known as the Volos Declaration.
+In the wake of the 2022 Russian invasion of Ukraine, 1,600 theologians and clerics of the Eastern Orthodox Church issued the Declaration on the 'Russian World' Teaching, commonly known as the Volos Declaration.
 It condemned the "Russian world" ideology as being heretical and a deviation from the Orthodox faith.
 This declaration called the "Russian world" a heresy that is "totalitarian in character".
 They condemned six "pseudo theological facets" of the "Russian world" concept: replacing the Kingdom of God with an earthly kingdom; deification of the state through a theocracy and caesaropapism which deprives the Church of its freedom to stand against injustice; divinization of a culture; Manichaean demonization of the West; refusal to speak the truth and non-acknowledgement of "murderous intent and culpability".

+Not all Orthodox commentators agree that the "Russian world" should technically be classified as a heresy.
+Ukrainian Orthodox author Michael Sheludko has argued that, while the ideology does not alter the principal dogmas of Christianity and therefore does not meet the classical theological definition of heresy, it represents a profound distortion of orthopraxy, particularly through the sacralization of political violence, nationalism and state power.

 Following this, among the Orthodox Patriarchates from the Pentarchy, two have condemned the ideology as contrary to the teachings of Christ, linking it to phyletism, an ideology condemned as an heresy by a General Synod in Constantinople in 1872.
 The first to do so was the Church of Alexandria and all-Africa and their Patriarch, Theodore II.
 They were followed by the Ecumenical Patriarchate of Constantinople, the first Orthodox Church in rank and honor.

-In their epistolary exchange of early 2023, the Ecumenical Patriarch, Bartholomew I and the Archbishop of Cyprus, George III, discussed the issue extensively.
+In their epistolary exchange of early 2023, Ecumenical Patriarch Bartholomew I of Constantinople and Archbishop George III of Cyprus discussed the issue extensively.